Electoral services privacy notice

 - Data Protection Act 1988 and General Data Protection Regulations May 2018

-We will cover how your information is processed relating to Individual electoral registration and the annual canvass.
+This document will cover how your information is processed relating to individual electoral registration and the annual canvass.

 The annual canvass